Ethaiyum Thangum Ithaiyam: Plot

 Singaravelar, a wealthy person, went for hunting.
 He met a jungle woman Sivakami and married her.
-He went back to his place assuring Sivakami that he would soon come back and take her with him.
-But he never returned.
+He went back to the city, assuring Sivakami that he would soon come back and take her with him.
+A long time passes but he did not come back.
 Sivakami gave birth to a male child.
-Sivakami's mother handed over the baby to another person.
-This man, Pakkiri, named the child Madasamy.
-In the meantime, Singaravelar sent someone to fetch Sivakami, but he came and reported that Sivakami is dead.
+Sivakami's mother handed over the baby to a man named Pakkiri, who named the child Madasamy.
+Meanwhile, Singaravelar sent someone to fetch Sivakami, but he came and reported that Sivakami is dead.
 Singaravelar marries his elder sister's daughter.
 When Madasamy grew up, Pakkiri told him his life story.
 Madasamy started looking for his father to take vengeance.
 He had a pistol with him.
 Mistaking another person for his father he attacked him but was caught and produced in the courts on a charge of theft.
 Singaravelar was presiding as the judge.
 During the proceedings, Singaravelar realises that Madasamy is his son.
 How the problems are solved forms the rest of the story.